simonetimi/next-gdr/README.md

 - [ ] Implement user settings in the client store, updated on login
 - [ ] Add the ability for masters to post a picture in chat
 - [ ] Ticket management system for masters
+- [ ] Cookie consent and GDPR compliance

 ### TODO